 We may process your personal data ourselves or through third party data processors that will process data on our behalf.
 We ensure the data processor complies with this policy and all current data protection regulations.

 Our lawful basis for processing your general personal data:

 Legitimate interest.
-The data is required for us to provide the service that you have requested, and put you in touch with an FCA regulated life insurance provider.
+The data is required for us to provide the service that you have requested.
 With your permission and/or where permitted by law, we may also use your personal data for marketing purposes, which may include contacting you by telephone, email and post with information, news, and offers on our products and services.
 You will not be sent any unlawful marketing or spam.
 We will always work to fully protect your rights and comply with our obligations under the GDPR and the Privacy and Electronic Communications (EC Directive) Regulations 2003, and you always have the opportunity to opt-out.